How We Teach Mathematics

 - Have an appreciation of number and number operations, which enables mental calculations and written procedures to be performed efficiently, fluently and accurately to be successful in mathematics

 - Enjoy maths, love the challenges that maths brings and understand the importance of maths in real life

 In class, children will be taught and exposed to the expected learning for their year group.
 Support is put in place for children who are Working Towards, through pre-teaching, scaffolding, or specific interventions.
 For children who are working significantly below their year group level, a personalised curriculum will be taught to enable them to make appropriate progress.

 In order to support children to retain basic skills previously learnt, we have introduced 5 a day.
 Every day, children have 5 questions covering arithmetic skills that have already been taught to revise and encourage automaticity.

 Due to the introduction of the Year 4 multiplication check, we are developing a greater focus on times tables, particularly in Yr 3 and Yr 4.

 Currently, we are using the White Rose calculation policy to support strategies being taught in each year group.
 Our own calculation policy is being developed.

 Things you can do to help your child at home

-- Times tables and number bonds
+- Practising times tables and number bonds